Gluten-Free Wine – Isn’t All Wine Gluten Free?

 In the past several years, we have received more and more consumer inquiries asking if our wines are gluten free.
-While it may seem that a beverage made primarily with grapes and water would inherently be free of gluten, there are two points in the winemaking process in which gluten can potentially come in contact with the finished product:
+While it may seem that a beverage made primarily with grapes and water would inherently be free of gluten, that’s not always the case.
+The Food and Drug Administration (FDA) recently published its final rule on gluten-free labeling of fermented or hydrolyzed foods, which includes alcoholic beverages.
+The FDA’s tolerance of gluten in a product labeled as “gluten-free” is anything under 20ppm.
+That leaves room for trace amounts of gluten to potentially make their way into finished wine.
+There are two points in the winemaking process in which gluten can potentially come in contact with the finished product:

-1) If a gluten-based product is used as a fining or clarifying agent ie. enzymatically hydrolyzed wheat glutens (Note: this is a rare fining agent.)
+1) If a wheat-based product is used as a fining agent

 Many of the wines we carry are aged in steel tanks and never come in contact with any oak barrels.
 See the list below of our steel tank-aged wines.